 The Board of Governors Fee Waiver was created to provide access for California residents to Community Colleges so that the cost of enrollment would not be a barrier.

 The Educational Opportunity Program is designed to improve access and retention of historically low-income and educationally disadvantaged students.

-There are private loans and parents of dependent students may apply for a Direct PLUS Loan to help pay their child’s education expenses as long as certain eligibility requirements are met.
+Parents of dependent students may apply for private Direct PLUS Loans to help pay their child’s education expenses as long as certain eligibility requirements are met.